-At Tax-Free Retirement Specialists, we train our clients to learn strategies for minimizing taxes and possibly paying zero taxes.
+We train our clients to learn strategies for minimizing taxes and possibly paying zero taxes.
 His practice is a niche practice.
-The IRS codes which allows this is the government’s best kept secret.

-His first step is to develop a plan for retirement.
-This plan provides for guaranteed income to meet one’s essential needs, i.e., food, housing, medical and transportation.
-This plan will also optimize one’s Social Security distribution.
+His first step is to develop a documented strategy for retirement.
+This document provides for guaranteed income to meet one’s essential needs, i.e., food, housing, medical and transportation.
+This document will also optimize one’s Social Security distribution.
 The option is provided to have one’s income increase with the stock market, hence keeping up with inflation.
 Mr. Hradesky emphasizes strategies that provide tax-free income.
-The plan answers the questions of which strategy should be utilized, how many dollars to be repositioned and the precise timing.
-The next step is to convert IRAs and 401(k) plans to specially designed life insurance policies commonly utilized by the wealthy, congress and corporate America.
-This policy is basically ‘Be Your Own Beneficiary’ policy.
+This document answers the questions of which strategy should be utilized, how many dollars to be repositioned and the precise timing.
+This policy is basically an Indexed Universal Life Insurance policy.
 These strategies utilize arbitrage for leveraging yields like banks do.
-These plans keep one’s principal safe, retain gains annually and produce historically high tax-free yields.
+These documented strategies keep one’s principal safe, retain gains annually and produce historically high tax-free yields.

 The last step is any excess assets are converted to Roth IRAs which produce tax- free income for life for both spouses and legally minimizes their long-term taxes.

-One key distinction that Mr. Hradesky makes is that these strategies have greater benefits for the insured in comparison to the death benefit types of policies that most CPAs, insurance agents and financial advisors are familiar with.
-The strategies he recommends offer minimum death benefits and provide income for life, in essence, ‘Be Your Own Beneficiary.’
+One key distinction that Mr. Hradesky makes is that these strategies have greater benefits for the insured in comparison to the death benefit types of policies.
+The strategies he recommends offer minimum death benefits and provide income for the insured.
 The end result is that it is possible to not pay any taxes, including Social Security taxes.
-The biggest potential benefit is that should the taxes increase, one’s IRAs and 401(k)s would be immune from tax increases.
 The documentary “The Power of Zero” subtitled ‘The Train Is Coming’ has several financial gurus and government officials projecting taxes could double to pay off the National Debt in the next ten years.

 To view the trailer of the documentary "The Power of Zero", a major documentary on the U.S. Debt and Tax Increases, go to the Video section, National Debt as well as viewing the video "What 18 Trillion Dollars Looks Like."

-To view the Ed Slott's, CPA videos on getting rid of your 401(k)s and IRAs go to the video section, Ed Slott, CPA.
+To view the Ed Slott's, CPA videos on going from "Always taxed" to "Never taxed" go to the video section, Ed Slott, CPA.

-Go to the Additional Resources section below and click on it's FIND OUT MORE button then you'll see a discussion on the following; National Debt; The difference between traditional life insurance and a Special Design Life Insurance or an L.I.R.P. or Be Your Own Beneficiary Policy; How the BYOB Policy performance is comparable to the stock market 2000-2018; and bar charts depicting the benefits versus the premiums.
+Go to the Additional Resources section below and click on it's FIND OUT MORE button then you'll see a discussion on the following; National Debt; The difference between traditional life insurance and a Special Design Life Insurance or an L.I.R.P. is that traditional life insurance offers the best benefits.
+L.I.R.P. offers tax free income and eliminates the risk of market losses.

 Employing Advanced Insurance Strategies